PallaviVaddeswarapu/pallavivaddeswarapuFirst/README.md

 **B.Tech Computer Science Graduate | Fresher Developer | AI & ML Enthusiast**

 Welcome to my GitHub!
-I'm a passionate fresher developer with a strong foundation in **Web Development**.
-I love building intelligent applications that solve real-world problems and exploring the intersections of AI and practical software development.
+I'm a passionate fresher developer with a strong foundation in Web Development.
+I love building intelligent applications that solve real-world problems and exploring the intersections of AI and practical **software development**.

 ---